iotshaman/shaman-cli/templates/dotnet/README.md

 # .NET Templates
 To scaffold and run your code in a .NET (dotnet) environment, use the value "dotnet" for the "environment" property of your project definition (shaman.json file -> projects).
-The proceeding templates are available in the "dotnet" environment, and can "include" references (dependencies) to other projects of type "dotnet".
+The proceeding templates are available in the "dotnet" environment, and can "include" references (dependencies) to other projects of the "dotnet" environment.

 ## Requirements
 Before you can use the .NET environment during scaffolding, you will need to install .NET Core on your machine; please ensure your version is >= 5.0.1.
 Also, since dotnet projects will be added to a .NET solution file (.sln), you will be required to provide a top-level "name" value in your shaman.json file.